shogberg/SF6-MD/cammy.md

 - jab, jab, jab xx M.SpiralArrow
 	* 2LP and 5LP are interchangeable
-- 2MK xx DR 2HP, 5HP xx M.SpiralArrow
+- 2MK xx DR 2HP, 5HP xx H.SpiralArrow
 	* Can use 5HP or 2MP instead of 2MK to get the party started
 - DiveKick jab, jab xx M.SpiralArrow
 	* Don't press a button if the divekick is blocked above the waist (or hits around shoulder|head)